Sharp inverse statements for kernel interpolation: Background

-The paper \cite{hangelbroek2018inverse} focusses on the case of domains $\Omega$, noting that these are substantially more difficult due to the occuring boundary.
-By considering localized Lagrange functions, which are obtained by augmenting the set of interpolation points with centers outside the domain, inverse statements can be derived.
-Subsequently, \cite{hangelbroek2018direct} extends these techniques and results to manifolds.

-The spherical case $\Omega = \mathbb{S}^{d-1} \subset \R^d$ is better researched, as there are additional tools like spherical basis functions are available. \cite[Theorem 6.2]{narcowich2007direct} is the corresponding statement to our main result \Cref{th:inverse_statement_generalized} for the spherical case. \cite{mhaskar2010bernstein} deals as well with this particular case of the sphere and generalizes the Bernstein inequalities to the $L^p$ case, and \cite[Lemma 9.2]{mirzaei2018petrov} generalizes these statements further.
+The spherical case $\Omega = \mathbb{S}^{d-1} \subset \R^d$ is better researched, as no boundary occurs and additional tools like spherical basis functions are available.
+In fact, \cite[Theorem 6.2]{narcowich2007direct} is the corresponding statement to our main result \Cref{th:inverse_statement_generalized} for the spherical case.
+Also \cite{mhaskar2010bernstein} deals with this particular case of the sphere and generalizes the Bernstein inequalities to the $L^p(\mathbb{S}^{d-1})$ case, and \cite[Lemma 9.2]{mirzaei2018petrov} generalizes these statements further.